Thank you for relating to my previous blog. Since I got a great response to the last article on the education system.

 There Are Many Other Reasons, But The Top 9 Are Mentioned Above.

-We deserve the best quality education for a high standard of living and prosperity—irrespective of the fact that we have many problems with infrastructure.
+We deserve the best quality education for a high standard of living and prosperity—irrespective of the fact that we have many infrastructure problems.

 We should study the education system in advanced countries like the USA, UK, and Australia to absorb qualities, practical approaches, and modern education techniques to skill our students.